In order to visualize how nanotubes are built up, we start with graphite, which is the most stable form of crystalline carbon.

 Graphite consists of layers of carbon atoms.
 Within the layers the atoms are arranged at the corners of hexagons which fill the whole plane.
 The carbon atoms are strongly (covalently) bound to each other (carbon-carbon distance ∼ 0.14 nm ).
 The layers themselves are rather weakly bound to each other (weak longrange Van der Waals type interaction, interlayer distance of ∼ 0.34 nm).
 The weak interlayer coupling gives graphite the property of a seemingly very soft material.
 The property us to use allows to use graphite in a pencil.

 Carbon Nanotubes are considered to be a curved graphene sheet.
 Graphene sheets are seamless cylinders derived from a honeycomb lattice, representing a single atomic layer of crystalline graphite.
+The structure of a Single-Wall Carbon Nanotube (SWCT) is expressed in terms of one-dimensional unit cell, defined by the vector

 where a1 and a2 are unit vectors, and n and m are integers.
 A nanotube constructed in this way is called an (n,m) nanotube.